ExitValue.ai

 What multiple do medical device companies sell for?

-Class II 510(k) cleared devices typically trade at 3-7x revenue or 8-15x EBITDA.
-Class III implants and specialty devices command 7-15x revenue.
-SaMD (Software as a Medical Device) ranges 8-20x revenue.
-The median EV/EBITDA across our 1,004-transaction medical device dataset is 14.1x.
+Class II 510(k) cleared devices typically trade at a revenue-multiple range or platform-tier earnings multiples.
+Class III implants and specialty devices command a revenue-multiple range.
+SaMD (Software as a Medical Device) ranges a revenue-multiple range.
+The median earnings multiple across our 1,004-transaction medical device dataset is 14.1x.

 How are SMB medical device companies valued?

-Founder-owned medical device companies with $5-50M revenue and $1-10M EBITDA generally trade at 8-15x EBITDA.
+Founder-owned medical device companies with $5-50M revenue and $1-10M EBITDA generally trade at platform-tier earnings multiples.
 The exact multiple depends on FDA approval status (510(k) vs PMA), IP defensibility (issued utility patents), sales channel quality (direct vs distributor), and reimbursement clarity (existing Category I CPT codes vs unlisted codes).

 Who are the most active medical device acquirers?